top of page

 We offer an assessment service which does this matching.
 This is a consultation process that helps match individuals with the most suitable therapist based on their specific needs, preferences, and treatment goals.
 During this assessment service, a trained professional evaluates the client's concerns, therapy history, communication style preferences, and any specific requirements (such as cultural background or specialised expertise) to provide personalised therapist recommendations and referrals.

-Please get in touch with me using my phone number, email, or the form on the contact page if you're interested in this opportunity.
+Please get in touch with us using my phone number, email or the form on the contact page if you're interested in this opportunity.

 Openness Relating To The 'Client & Therapist Relationship':